rolkra/explore/README.md

 * **Faster insights with less code** for experienced R users.
 Exploring a fresh new dataset is exciting.
 Instead of searching for syntax at Stackoverflow, use all your attention searching for interesting patterns in your data, using just a handful easy to remember functions.
 Your code is easy to understand - even for non R users.

-* **Fast success** for new R users.
+* **Instant success** for new R users.
 It is said that R has a steep learning curve, especially if you come from a GUI for your statistical analysis.
 Instead of learning a lot of R syntax before you can explore data, the explore package enables you to have instant success.
 You can start with just one function - explore() - and learn other R syntax later step by step.

 ## How to use it